objectinfo/peer1on1.org/docs/get_started.md

 ```
 <img src="https://cdn.discordapp.com/attachments/407224758992896000/639332528343482379/image0.jpg" width="360" />
 ```

+We can use `Imgur` to host the image for the post, click [this link](https://imgur.com/a/o682Ehg) and login to Imgur account to upload images, then get the shared linked of each image (copy the Markdown format), put it in the post as described above.

 After saving the post file, create a `Pull request` to merge the changes to `master` branch, once the change is reviewed and approved, the website will be rebuilt automatically and reflect the changes.